 Abseiling and Rock Climbing at Kangaroo Point

-A less expensive way to see more of Kangaroo Point is to rent a bike.
-A full day rental costs only $45 per person with Riverlife Brisbane, and you can take the bikes anywhere.
-Why not ride along the beautiful Kangaroo Point bike paths, into Southbank, and through New Farm park to show your visitors the greenest parts of Brisbane’s city centre?
-It’s a great way for tourists to see the sights while also getting a bit of exercise.
+Why not ride along the beautiful Kangaroo Point bike paths, into Southbank, and through New Farm Park to show your visitors the greenest parts of Brisbane’s city centre?
+It’s a great way for tourists to see the sights while also getting some exercise.

 A tour of Brisbane’s CBD from Kangaroo Point

-Whether you’re looking to relax while having a picnic next to the river, or you’re interested in the thrill that comes with abseiling down 20m high cliffs, Kangaroo Point is the place for you.
+Whether you’re looking to relax while having a picnic next to the river or interested in the thrill of abseiling down 20m high cliffs, Kangaroo Point is the place for you.
 Taking visitors to experience Kangaroo Point will not only allow them to see Brisbane in all its glory, but it might even inspire those who have lived here for a while to view this beautiful city in a new way; all while having fun and getting outdoors.